google/latexify_py/docs/parameters.md

 $$\mathrm{quadratic\_solution}(a, b, c) = \frac{-b + \sqrt{b^{{2}} - {4} a c}}{{2} a}$$

+(note that GitHub's LaTeX renderrer does not process underscores correctly.)

 ## `use_set_symbols: bool`

 Whether to use binary operators for set operations or not.